cuthbertLab/music21/music21/doc/html/_sources/moduleBase.txt

         .. attribute:: classes

-            returns a list containing the names (strings, not objects) of classes that this object belongs to -- starting with the object's class name and going up the mro() for the object.
+            Returns a list containing the names (strings, not objects) of classes that this object belongs to -- starting with the object's class name and going up the mro() for the object.
 Very similar to Perl's @ISA array:

             >>> from music21 import *
             >>> q = note.QuarterNote()